BombBomb vs. Loom vs. Vidyard vs. Bonjoro: 2022 Video Platform Comparison

 Vidyard has a suite of tools that works in a sales or marketing context, with most of those tools geared towards the enterprise-level marketing team with some video production know-how and a significant marketing budget.

-However like Bonjoro, they have personal video messaging, called GoVideo.
-Vidyard GoVideo is essentially a Chrome plugin that allows you to record your screen, yourself, or a mixture of both, grab a link to that video and embed it wherever you want: email, Facebook etc.
+However, they also have a Chrome plugin that allows you to record your screen, yourself, or a mixture of both, grab a link to that video and embed it wherever you want: email, Facebook, or your website for example.

 Key Features 💪